Conversion Optimization

 Quick Tip: Add icon-sized thumbnails of the best-selling products to extend the visual appeal – which will make shoppers want to click through.

-5. Create visual product descriptions
+5. Create evocative product descriptions

 A good product description justifies your pricing – and reduces product page drop-offs.